 Choose the beer on the left if you want the benefits of iron.
 (Photo: Bernt Rostad/Flickr)

 Beer is rich in iron, and dark beer has more of the mineral than light beer, reported Science Daily.
 Iron helps carry oxygen from your lungs to muscles and organs.
 Without it, you will feel more tired and cranky.
-Researchers from University of Valladolid in Spain looked at 40 brands of beer and found that dark beer has more free iron than light or non-alcoholic beers.
+Researchers from the University of Valladolid in Spain looked at 40 brands of beer and found that dark beer has more free iron than light or non-alcoholic beers.

 Beer aids in digestion